AdaCore/gnatcoverage/testsuite/STR/source/intro.rst

    :widths: 40, 60
    :delim:  |

-   :doc:`env` | "Tables describing the Operational Environment in which this report was produced (host operating system, tools identification, compilation options, ...)"
+   :doc:`env` | "Tables describing the Qualification Environment in which this report was produced (host operating system, tools identification, compilation options, ...)"
    :doc:`tctables` | "Tables of execution status for all the Testcases,